lilott8/CS220-Final/README.md

 ===============
 #Changelog:

-  - Steiner point creation is almost done
+  - Steiner point creation is done
+  - Prim's algorithm is almost done being implemented as well
+  - documented voronoi.cpp and .h

 ##Done:

+ - Steiner point creation
  - Removed the binary tree and added the R* tree from boost.
  - Added the Binary tree interface for running SPC in V+ElogE time
  - Binary tree implemented